Civil, Construction and Environmental Engineering

 3

-Legal Aspects of Engineering and Construction
+Legal Asp. of Eng and Const.

 Legal aspects of engineering and construction contracts and specifications; contract formation, interpretation, rights and duties, and changes; legal liabilities and professional ethics of architects, engineers and contractors.
 Writing proficiency within this discipline is required for a passing grade in this course.
 This is a three hour survey course covering, primarily, the organization of the federal and state courts, construction contracting, potential tort liability and professionalism for engineers in Alabama.